causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.example.md

 This metadata-first approach supports multiple use cases:

-- Pre-validating whether certain metrics, frequencies, and facet values exist before running data pulls
+- Exploring which metrics, frequencies, and facet types are exposed for each dataset
 - Building dashboards that track schema coverage or the availability of new datasets
 - Generating documentation for ingestible datasets based on real API structure
-- Integrating into ingestion planning pipelines that rely on cleanly structured metadata
+- Supporting ingestion pipelines that use metadata to construct API queries before fetching data

 ## Design highlights